falbellaihi1/casting_agency/README.md

 ## Testing
-To run the tests, run setupdb.sh or run the followingh:
+To run the tests, run the following or if you have ran setupdb.sh then skip this and run the test:
 ```

 dropdb casting_agency_test
 createdb casting_agency_test
 ```
-Then run test app
+Then run test app making sure the auth headers are updated and not expired or it will fail

 ````
 python test_app.py